panva/node-oidc-provider/docs/configuration.md

 ### renderError

-Helper used by the op to present errors which are not meant to be 'forwarded' to the rp's redirect_uri
+Helper used by the OP to present errors which are not meant to be 'forwarded' to the RP's redirect_uri
 affects: presentation of errors encountered during authorization

 default value: